-Fletcher Priest Architects were appointed on the construction of the Angel Court house site, with the ambition to inject a new social community into the area, as well as an exquisite reconstruction of the thriving financial aspect of the area, being situated in Bank.
+Fletcher Priest Architects were appointed for the design of Angel Court, with the ambition to inject a new social community into the area, as well as an exquisite reconstruction of the thriving financial aspect of the area, being situated in Bank.

-Main roofing contractor Prater worked together with Radmat to deliver a hot melt package on this 25 storey project which provides 30,000 sq ft of new office space, including 4,300 sq ft being dedicated to the sky floors which offer panoramic views of London.
-Logistically the project was especially challenging with the commercial and residential elements being built concurrently – limiting the distribution of materials on site severely.
+Specialist façade and roofing contractor Prater worked together with Radmat to deliver a hot melt package on this 25 storey project which provides 30,000 sq ft of new office space, with 4,300 sq ft being dedicated to the sky floors offering panoramic views of London.
+Logistically, the project was especially challenging with the commercial and residential elements being built concurrently – restricting the distribution of materials on site.

 The project features five roof gardens and terraces – a worthy addition to Bank Conservation Area.
-As is the case with natural roofing, the chances of leaks and water damage are increased, hence Radmat’s PermaQuik PQ1600 Hot Melt Monolithic waterproofing system was chosen in order to ensure that all rooftop gardens and all concrete decks were completely watertight with minimal runoff.
-It was also chosen due to its BBA certified durability for ‘the lifetime of the building’.
+Radmat’s PermaQuik PQ1600 Hot Melt Monolithic waterproofing system was chosen in order to ensure that all rooftop gardens and all concrete decks were completely watertight with minimal runoff, coupled with its BBA-certified durability for the lifetime of the building.